jpswade/jpswade.github.io/_posts/2017-09-13-journey-to-dev-ops-phoenix-project.md

 ---
-title: The Journey to DevOps: Notes from The Project Phoenix
+title: The Journey to DevOps - Notes from The Project Phoenix
 author: James Wade
 date: 2017-09-13
 categories: